letrec-ab/.github/profile/README.md

+## Hi there!

+My name is Johan Sjöberg, and I work as a software dev.
+I run LETREC AB, my Swedish corporation (*aktiebolag*), and I do consulting with THoSE AB.

 [![LETREC](https://raw.githubusercontent.com/letrec-ab/.github/main/letrec.svg)](https://letrec.se)

-LETREC AB is a software development company.
-It is run by Johan Sjöberg, who also does consulting with [THoSE](https://those.se/).

-Org 559315–1540.
+Org no 559315–1540.
-VAT SE559315154001.
+VAT no SE559315154001.
-Anno 2025.
-Est 2021.